zbalkan/zbalkan.github.io/_posts/2025-08-20-log-replay.md

 </group>
 ```

-Let's run the test once again.
+It is time to run the test once again.
 We are running the `preflight_tests` and `behavioral_tests`.

 {% include gallery id="galleryGreen" caption="Unit tests succeeded, we are in Green state." %}

 We reached the `GREEN` state.
 It is now up to the detection engineers to fine-tune the rules more for the `REFACTOR` phase.
 It is possible to add more groups and labels or suppress false positive cases.
 Our behavioral tests are now completed.
 We can now ensure that Wazuh can detect many of the Lateral Movement events via Remote Desktop.
 With more coverage, we improved our detection posture.

-### Regression testing, again?
+### Regression testing, again

 We can stop here, but I suggest moving one step further.
 I have mentioned that regression testing has a purpose: we do not break current functionality in future changes.
-Since we now have 3 new rules, we can write tests for these specifically to ensure we do not break them in future updates.
-If you remember the `wazuh-testgen` tool above, it has the ability to create draft tests from rules as well.
+Since we now have three new rules, we can write tests for these specifically to ensure we do not break them in future updates.
+If you remember the `wazuh-testgen` tool above, it has the ability to generate boilerplate test code from rules as well.
 Usage for test generation from existing rules is simple too:

 ```bash
 usage: generator.py rule [-h] --input_dir INPUT_DIR --output_dir OUTPUT_DIR